 TIFF Bell Lightbox

 TIFF Bell Lightbox, along with most other movie theatres in Toronto, are open for business as usual on Christmas Day.
-Their December 25th line up includes Lawrence of Arabia at 1 pm, 2001: A Space Odyssey at 6 pm and After Hours at 9:30 pm.
+Their December 25th lineup includes Lawrence of Arabia at 1 pm, 2001: A Space Odyssey at 6 pm and After Hours at 9:30 pm.

 Skating